zxing-js/library/README.md

 #### Node

-`npm i @zxing/library --save`

-To use in node you will need to provide an implementation of [`LuminanceSource`](https://github.com/odahcam/zxing-ts/blob/master/src/core/LuminanceSource.ts) for an image.
-A starting point is [`SharpImageLuminanceSource`](https://github.com/odahcam/zxing-ts/blob/master/src/test/core/SharpImageLuminanceSource.ts) from tests that is using [sharp image processing](https://github.com/lovell/sharp) node library.
+To use in node you will need to provide an implementation of [`LuminanceSource`](https://github.com/zxing-js/library/blob/master/src/core/LuminanceSource.ts) for an image.
+A starting point is [`SharpImageLuminanceSource`](https://github.com/zxing-js/library/blob/master/src/test/core/SharpImageLuminanceSource.ts) from tests that is using [sharp image processing](https://github.com/lovell/sharp) node library.

-No examples are availabe for now, however you can have a look at the extensive [tests cases](https://github.com/odahcam/zxing-ts/tree/master/src/test/core/qrcode).
+No examples are availabe for now, however you can have a look at the extensive [tests cases](https://github.com/zxing-js/library/tree/master/src/test/core/qrcode).

 ### Scanning from Video Camera